-Earth World is an artists’ collaborative based in Montréal and founded by the composers and organists Adrian Foster and Joel Peters.
-The purpose of the collaborative is to create new works of art, commission new compositions, and inspire new literary pieces.
+Earth World is an interdisciplinary artists’ collaborative based in Montréal and founded by the composers and organists Joel Peters and Adrian Foster.
+The purpose of the collaborative is to create radical new works of music, film, literature, and art through collaboration.

-Earth World is organized around events which feature primarily minimalist and electroacoustic music.
-Each event also produces satellite projects.
+Earth World is organized around events that feature electroacoustic classical music in a primarily minimalist aesthetic, frequently incorporating pipe organ and electronics.
+Each event also produces a web of satellite projects.
 A satellite project allows for a flexible collaboration between artists of various disciplines.
-It relates either closely or broadly to the central event, creating a collaboration which allows one to inspire the other, and vice versa.
-For example, the ocean themed organ recital, titled “Organ Ocean – Waves of Sound”, saw the collaborative efforts of Peters and Toronto-based writer André Forget create a literary work titled “The Lower Registers.”
-This fantastical text plays with the idea of building organs under the ocean.
+It relates either closely or broadly to the central event, creating a kind of collaborative atmosphere that allows one project to inspire the other, and vice versa.
+For example, the ocean-themed program “Organ Ocean – Waves of Sound” saw the collaborative efforts of Peters and Toronto-based writer André Forget in creating a literary work titled “The Lower Registers” – a fantastical text that plays with the idea of building organs under the ocean.

-To date, our current major collaborators include Amy Hillis (violinist), Christopher Murtagh (sound engineer), Kimberley Lynch (soprano), Pooja Sen (graphic designer), Pr.
-Eric Dyck (clergy), Gerald Ens (bass and theologian), André Forget (writer), Vincent Lauzon (writer, composer, and translator), Marlee Gruss-Neidhart (director), and many gracious souls who have contributed their wonderful talents to the past projects.
+To date, our recurring collaborators include Jacoba Barber-Rozema (soprano), Amy Hillis (violinist), Christopher Murtagh (sound engineer), Kimberley Lynch (soprano), Pooja Sen (graphic designer), Pr.
+Eric Dyck (clergy), Gerald Ens (theologian and bass singer), André Forget (writer), and Vincent Lauzon (writer, composer, and translator).